Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Auction-based dynamic ridesharing

 An auction is \emph{strategy-proof} if every passenger can maximize their utility by bidding ${b_i = v_i}$.
-Therefore a single passenger cannot manipulate the auction to their advantage by misreporting their true value.
+Therefore, a single passenger cannot manipulate the auction to their advantage by misreporting their true value.
 Since we restrict our attention to auctions that are strategy-proof we refer to $b_i$ or $v_i$ interchangeably.

-Let $\A$ be a set of trips, or \emph{alternatives}, from which the winning trip is chosen.
-The \emph{social welfare} of an trip is the sum of the values of the served passengers minus the cost for the driver, that is, $V(A) = \sum_{i \in A}v_i - \cost(A)$.
-An auction \emph{maximizes social welfare} if~$V(A^*) = \max \{V(A) |\, A \in \A \}$.
+Let $\mathcal{A}$ be a set of trips, or \emph{alternatives}, from which the winning trip is chosen.
+The \emph{social welfare} of a trip is the sum of the values of the served passengers minus the cost for the driver, that is, $V(A) = \sum_{i \in A} v_i - \mathrm{\emph{cost}}(A)$.
+An auction \emph{maximizes social welfare} if~$V(A^*) = \max \{V(A) |\, A \in \mathcal{A} \}$.
 Thus, such an auction can find which trip provides the best value to society.

 Another important property that an auction for ridesharing systems can have is to guarantee that the driver always covers their cost.
-An auction is said to be \emph{budget-balanced} if the total price paid by the passengers is at least the cost for the driver, that~is, $\sum_{i \in I} p_i \geq \cost(A^*)$.
+An auction is said to be (weakly) \emph{budget-balanced} if the total price paid by the passengers is at least the cost for the driver\footnote{The word weakly is used in contrast with the concept of a strong budget balance, where the price paid by the passengers is exactly the driver's cost.}, that~is, $\sum_{i \in I} p_i \geq \mathrm{\emph{cost}}(A^*)$.

-Finally, \emph{profit} is an important goal both for drivers and for the organization running the system and is defined as~$\mathit{profit}(A^*) = \sum_{i \in I} p_i - \cost(A^*)$.
-To \emph{maximize profit} is to maximize the surplus payment after paying the driver cost.
+Finally, \emph{profit} is an important goal both for drivers and for the organization running the system and is defined as~$\mathit{profit}(A^*) = \sum_{i \in I} p_i - \mathrm{\emph{cost}}(A^*)$.
+To \emph{maximize profit} is to maximize the surplus payment after paying the driver~cost.